Two-Agency Architect Team Selected for Idaho Falls Police Complex Design

 In November of 2019, the City of Idaho Falls Municipal Services Department posted a Request for Qualification/Proposals and invited architects from the city, region, and country to submit proposals to be considered for the design of the Idaho Falls Police Complex.
 The submission period closed in January and a thorough evaluation process began.

 The City and IFPD were pleased to have a high number of quality proposals submitted by local, regional and national architectural firms.
-A total of 10 proposals were submitted, with multiple proposals featuring partnerships between national firms specializing in police facilities and local firms rooted in the Eastern Idaho area.
+A total of 10 proposals were submitted, with the majority of proposals featuring partnerships between national firms specializing in police facilities and local firms rooted in the Eastern Idaho area.

 A committee made up of staff from the Idaho Falls Police Department, Municipal Services, and Public Works evaluated each of the submitted proposals in a multi-stage evaluation process.
 At the conclusion of this process, the proposal submitted by the partnership of Architects Design Group and NBW Architects was selected and submitted to the Idaho Falls City Council for approval.